Nikola-Milovic/blog/content/posts/fun-sane-node-tdd-postgres-pglite-drizzle-vitest/index.md

 What *is* TDD, really?
 You'll find plenty of formal definitions, often involving strict red-green-refactor cycles and meticulous unit testing.
 Kent Beck, a key figure in TDD, described it as a way to "think through your design before you write your functional code."

 Honestly, many resources make TDD sound overly rigid, almost tedious.
-That's fine if your project demands extreme meticulousness, but for many of us, especially working on CRUD-heavy apps or exploring new features, a more pragmatic approach works wonders.
+That's fine if your project demands extreme meticulousness, but for many of us, especially working on CRUD heavy apps or exploring new features, a more pragmatic approach works wonders.

 My take on TDD?
 It's about **developing your code *alongside* your tests**.
 Tests aren't just safety nets for the future; they're your *active guide* during development.
 They help you shape the functionality, catch edge cases early, and save you the endless cycle of starting your app, hitting it with `curl`, cleaning the database, and repeating.
 I tend to lean heavily on *integration tests* – testing slices of functionality, often involving the database, because if the data ends up correct in my source of truth (the DB), I can be fairly confident that it's working as intended.

 This kind of workflow boosts my velocity and confidence immensely.
 But... it hinges on a **fast feedback loop**.
 Waiting even a few seconds for tests to spin up can break your concentration and kill momentum.
-That "Time To Result" (TTR – yeah, I made that up) needs to be *fast*.
+That "Time To Result" (TTR, yeah, I made that up) needs to be *fast*.

 Last post I showcased `testcontainers` approach, which is great and gets you close to a tight feedback loop (~2-4s initial setup, then subsequent test cases are much faster thanks to snapshots), that initial container spin-up time can still feel sluggish, especially if you want to run many test suites in parallel.
 What if we could make it *even faster*?
 (The answer is, *maybe*, this is more of an experiment rather than a recommendation on my part)

 ### Enter PGLite: Postgres in Your Pocket (Almost!)

-Recently, I stumbled upon something that felt like a game-changer for this workflow: [**PGLite**](https://github.com/electric-sql/pglite).
+Recently, I stumbled upon something that felt like a game changer for this workflow: [**PGLite**](https://github.com/electric-sql/pglite).

-Imagine Postgres, but compiled to [WASM](https://webassembly.org/) and packaged as a simple TypeScript/JavaScript library.
+Imagine Postgres, but compiled to [WASM](https://webassembly.org/) and packaged as a simple TypeScript library.
 That's PGLite.
 You can run a genuine Postgres engine right inside your Node.js (or Bun, or even browser!) process *without installing Postgres or any other dependencies*.

 It's tiny (under 3MB gzipped!), incredibly fast to start, and supports many common Postgres extensions (like `pgvector`).